26/11: Decoding the David Headley mystery

 The team of the NIA which was allowed to question Headley, did not have it easy in the US.
 Despite landing on the stipulated date, the appointment with Headley was granted almost ten days later.
 The questioning of Headley did not yield much result either.
 The questioning was conducted under the watch of the FBI and Headley.

-Prior to this he had made a confessional statement to the FBI as part of his plea bargain deal.
+Prior to this, he had made a confessional statement to the FBI as part of his plea bargain deal.
 He did not say a word more than what he had already said.
 The NIA officer says that it appeared as though the FBI was present there to ensure that he did not say more than what was already on record.

 The NIA also had no luck in getting in touch with Tawwahur Rana, an accomplice of Headley.
 Rana, according to investigations had played a vital role and was the one who facilitated the fake documents for Headley through his travel firm.
 Several attempts to question Rana went in vain, NIA officials also point out.